xero/dotfiles/README.md

 or clone it [from source](https://savannah.gnu.org/git/?group=stow) and [build it](http://git.savannah.gnu.org/cgit/stow.git/tree/INSTALL) yourself.

 # how it works
-by default the stow command will create symlinks for files in the parent directory of where you execute the command. so my dotfiles setup assumes this repo is located in the root of your home directory `~/dotfiles`. and all stow commands should be executed in that directory. otherwise you'll need to use the `-d` flag with the repo directory location.
+by default the stow command will create symlinks for files in the parent directory of where you execute the command. since i keep my dots in: `~/.local/src/dotfiles` and all stow commands should be executed in that directory and suffixed with `-t ~` to target the home directory. otherwise they will end up in `~/.local/`. if you wanna make things easier on yourself you can clone the repo to `~/dotfiles` then run commands with no flags. but who likes things easy in the unix world ;P

-to install most of my configs you execute the stow command with the folder name as the only argument.
+to install configs execute the stow command with the folder name as the first argument, then target your home directory (or wherever you like).

 to install my **zsh** configs use the command:

-`stow zsh`
+`stow zsh -t ~`
 this will symlink files like `.zshrc` to `~/.config/zsh`

-but you can override the default behavior and symlink files to another location with the `-t` (target) argument flag.

 to install the **fun scripts** to `/usr/local/bin` execute the command: